stefanhengl/tidy/README.md

 ### Fragments

-Tidy allows to assign parts of a filename to variables which can then be moved around in the target pattern.
+Tidy allows to assign parts of a filename to _fragments_ which can then be moved around in the target pattern.
 For example, given a filename `20150903_foo-bar` and the pattern `20030201_%0-%1`, `%0` corresponds to "foo" and `%1`corresponds to "bar".
 A target pattern might, e.g., reverse the order `20030201_%1-%0`.

-Fragments have to be numbered continiously starting at 0.
+Fragments have to be numbered continuously starting at 0.

 ### Literals

-Literals help to delineate date patterns and fragments.
-Literals in the source formats have to match the filename otherwise processing will return an error.
+Literals help to delineate date identifiers and fragments.
+Literals in the source pattern have to match the filename otherwise processing will return an error.

-In the format `20030201_%0-%1`, `_` and `-` are both literals.
+In the pattern `20030201_%0-%1`, `_` and `-` are both literals.

 ## Limitations

 Names of months are all in English.
-However it is easy to add support for more lanugages.
+However it is easy to add support for more languages.

-## Install

-Tidy can currently only be installed from source.